 There’s an epidemic going on right now, and it’s sure to be invading the offices of healthcare professionals around the nation.
 Unlike the opioid epidemic, this issue is a little harder to identify.
 It could be found in the pee wee football player that takes a hard hit.
 Or, it could be a college soccer player that takes a ball to the head.
 Undiagnosed concussions have been plaguing sports for decades now, and health professionals are still trying to diagnose them correctly.
-What we once deemed as “getting your bell rung” has now been scientifically proven to be a much more serious issue.
+What we once deemed as “getting your bell rung” is now scientifically proven to be a much more serious issue.
 Luckily, a new initiative to perform baseline concussion testing is catching concussions at an early stage before they can turn into some even more deadly.
 Below we’ll take a look at the importance of baseline concussion testing and why it could be a lifesaver to thousands of athletes every single year.

 The Importance of Baseline Concussion Testing